Parameterizing the flattening of galaxies rotation curves on an expanding locally anisotropic background: Introduction

 \section{Introduction}

-In this work our main objective is to generalize to many body gravitational systems the recently suggested expanding locally anisotropic metric ansatz~\cite{PLB,e-print} describing point-like local matter distributions in an expanding background, the Universe~\cite{Hubble}, as well as to shown that such ansatz allows to parameterize corrections to the gravitational acceleration within intermediate gravitational scales.
-In particular, as an example, it is shown that for a specific fine-tuning of the functional parameter of this metric the flattening of galaxies rotation curves with respect to the predicted profiles, when considering only the Newtonian acceleration due to baryonic matter within galaxies~\cite{v_gal1,mass_1}, is fully described such that this gravitational background ansatz can be interpreted as a covariant parameterization of the gravitational corrections attributed to cold dark matter~\cite{DM}.
-Assuming a thin exponential disk approximation we apply such parameterization to a simplified lattice model roughly matching the characteristics of the galaxy UGC2885~\cite{v_gal2,v_gal3,v_gal3a,v_gal4}.
+The main objective of this paper is to generalize in the context of many body gravitational systems the recently suggested expanding locally anisotropic metric ansatz~\cite{PLB,e-print} as well as to show that such ansatz allows to parameterize corrections to the gravitational acceleration within intermediate gravitational scales which is commonly attributed to Dark Matter.
+This ansatz describes point-like local matter distributions in an expanding background, the Universe~\cite{Hubble}, As an example, it is shown that for a specific fine-tuning of the functional parameter of this metric the observed flattening of galaxies rotation curves with respect to the predicted classical profiles, when considering only the Newtonian acceleration due to baryonic matter within galaxies~\cite{v_gal1,mass_1}, is fully described such that this gravitational background ansatz can be interpreted as a covariant parameterization of the gravitational corrections attributed to Cold Dark Matter~\cite{DM}.
+Hence this study allows for a heuristic parameterization of Dark Matter within the context of General Relativity maintaining as the asymptotic limit the cosmological standard model which is useful to investigate the local properties of Dark Matter.
+Assuming a thin exponential disk approximation we apply such parameterization to a simplified lattice model matching the characteristics of the galaxy UGC2885~\cite{v_gal2,v_gal3,v_gal3a,v_gal4} and numerically estimate the mass-energy density required to match the observed galaxy rotation curve.

-The ELA metric ansatz was derived in~\cite{PLB} as a generalization of previous metric ansatze~\cite{McV} describing local matter distributions in the expanding Universe~\cite{Hubble} and noting that, although global space-time isotropy is mandatory, local matter distributions generate local anisotropy~\cite{anisotropy,wmap}.
+The ELA metric ansatz was derived in~\cite{PLB} as a generalization of previous metric solutions and ansatze~\cite{McV,McV2} describing local matter distributions in the expanding Universe~\cite{Hubble} and noting that, although global space-time isotropy is mandatory, local matter distributions generate local anisotropy~\cite{anisotropy,wmap}.
 Specifically the infinitesimal line element for this ansatz is